-DLL Archive has been designed to scan and backup a computer system for orphan dll files.
-The program will identify all dll files and then verify if these files are references by files that load dll files.
-Orphan dlls are not references by any of these files.
+DLL Archive has been designed to scan a computer system for orphan dll files and offer to create a backup of those.
+The program will identify all dll files and then verify if these files are referenced by programs that load dll files.
+Orphan dlls are not referenced by any of these files which means that they can be removed safely from the system.

 DLL Archive is compatible with every version of the Windows operating system including Windows XP, Windows Vista and Windows 7.
 It can be downloaded from the developer’s website.